Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/creature-quellector/index.md

 Welcome to the devlog for my game [Creature Quellector](https://pandaqi.com/creature-quellector).
 In this devlog, I'll briefly describe the process, problems I faced, how I solved them, why I made certain decisions, yada yada.

 And yes, I say "briefly".
-This devlog is over 5,000 words, but that's quite short for any development, and especially for one with as many bumps and sidetracks as this one.
+This devlog is nearly 6,000 words, but that's quite short for any development, and especially for one with as many bumps and sidetracks as this one.

 Let's get the story rolling!